strayfade/sf2040/README.md

 The sf2040 is a mechanical 76-key keyboard based on the [RP2040](https://datasheets.raspberrypi.com/rp2040/rp2040-datasheet.pdf) microcontroller from Raspberry Pi.

-> This project is certified by the OSHWA as open source hardware.
+> This project has been certified by the OSHWA as open source hardware.
 >
 > ```html
 > [OSHW] US002610 | Certified open source hardware | oshwa.org/cert